shinellm/FruitStands_UnityVR/README.md

   - Oculus Platform SDK
 - Once downloaded, drag their unity packages into the Assets folder in Unity and import them.
 - A video explaining the above can be found here: https://www.youtube.com/watch?v=sxvKGVDmYfY

+The following Unity assets were used in my project:
+  - Oculus Integration
+  - VR Samples
+  - Food & Grocery Items - Low Poly
+  - Simple Shop Interiors - Cartoon assets
+  - Character Pack: Free Sample
+  - Free Voxel Girl (Dowloaded but ultimately not used)